pitastrudl/wekanwiki/Install-Wekan-from-source-on-Windows.md

 Current Wekan REST API does not yet cover access to all data that is in MongoDB.
-If you need that, REST API page also has link to Restheart, that adds REST API to MongoDB, so youc an use all of MongoDB data directly with REST API. https://github.com/wekan/wekan/wiki/REST-API
+If you need that, REST API page also has link to Restheart, that adds REST API to MongoDB, so you can use all of MongoDB data directly with REST API. https://github.com/wekan/wekan/wiki/REST-API

 Wekan boards also have export JSON, where also attachments are included in JSON as